coding-man/minikube_images/README.md

 # minikube_images
-minikube image for china user
+minikube image for china user! for version v0.19.1